DoSOCSv2/DoSOCSv2/doc/scanners.md

 information is added to SPDX, or an alternative solution arises, the package comment field **will be overwritten** each time `dependency_check` runs on a package.

+#### `copyright`

+This is the `copyright` agent from FOSSology, it identifies strings that look like copyright declarations. `copyright` stores found copyright strings in the copyright text field at the file level, overwriting that field if it is already populated.
+This agent is a bit heavy-handed--it often produces false positives, so is output should be subject to extra review by a human.

+#### `monk`

+Another adapter for a FOSSology agent. `monk` is a license scanner; it is fast but tends to produce much fewer matches than `nomos`.
+It otherwise operates exactly the same as `nomos`, as far as we are concerned.